25Ericcheong/node-fundamentals/README.md

 ### Output to Command Line

-- With `console` module, can use `console.count()` to check number of time a variable has been checked.
+- With `console` module, can use `console.count()` to check number of time a variable has been checked. `console.count()` can also be used with a loop and if only a variable is passed into it, it logs the number of time this variable (or value) has been found or checked.

 # Useful Node Modules